 Product-as-a-service brings in new revenue streams

-Product-as-a-service is a hot topic within the IoT industry.
+Product-as-a-service is a hot topic within the IoT industry and in achieving ROI.
 Manufacturers are creating new connected products and essentially “renting out” the hardware for monthly fee, creating a recurring revenue stream by offering innovative new features that bring value to their end users.
 This is especially compelling for high-cost products which have a long lifetime, bringing in more revenue over a longer period of time.

 As an example, an OEM sells a product to a distributor, who can then sell that product on to an end customer.
 That end user can request the activation of digital services, such as predictive maintenance, and pay the OEM for that feature, incurring a monthly fee for the digital platform.
 For many traditional manufacturers, this is a completely new revenue stream for them.